4 bunches of cilantro

 Half of organic sprouted micro green mix package

 Lemon salad dressing (Please follow my salad dressing from previous recipes)

 Wash all the vegetables and strawberries and let it drain or pat dry with cotton cloth.
 Slice all the strawberries and set it aside.
-Mix everthing in a salad bowl with salad dressing and serve.
+Mix everything in a salad bowl with salad dressing and serve.
+Serves for 6.

 Red Cabbage Dish

 1 small red cabbage

 13.4 OZ Black beans ( cooked organic black beans)

 2 tablespoon of water

 salt and pepper (black or red pepper of your choice)